Phamtos/Phamtos/README.md

 I am Jimmy Pham, an aspiring Computer Science student with some experience in multiple outlets of Comp Sci currently pursuing my Bachalors of Science at California State University, Fullerton.

-I enjoy spending time learning about new technology.
+I enjoy spending time and am highly passionate of learning about new technology.
+In 2021, I learned MySql, Python, and Algorithms.
+Towards the beginning of 2022, I practice and leanred more of Cyber Security, Computer Networking, Game and Web Development and Artificial Intelligence.
+From now to the end of 2022, I will have learned Cloud Computing and Security, Blockchain Technology, and Mobile Dev (with a concentration in Andriod).

-Outside of work, I usually enjoy spending time learning about my
+Outside of work, I usually enjoy spending time hanging out with friends as well as learn about a new topic or skill unrelated to technology.
+I have recently been learning about more skills about cooking and having time to hang-out with my friends wether it's online or in-person.

+I also would to Travel more often each year.
+My recent trip was a family trip to Hawaii.